lukasbongartz/reservoircomputing/README.md

 The same as Input_Boards_0.py, but for using the input channels of a second board.

-**Get started**
+**How to get started**

 First, you need to download the Instacal-software from https://www.mccdaq.com/daq-software/instacal.aspx In this software, you can set and test basic functions of the boards.
 Here is also where, if you use two boards, the indices of board 0 and board 1 are assigned.

 Then, go to your favorite python environment (I recommend VS Code) and open the Python Folder.
 I also recommend working